Overview Map of the course.

 100K Drop Bags

 Runners can leave Drop Bags, clearly marked with their Name, Race Number and intended Checkpoint, at the Start between 4:30am and 5:30am on the morning of the Race for transportation to the nominated Checkpoint.
-The Drop Bags will be returned to the Finish after the relevant Race Cut-Off has passed at the Checkpoint, with the exception of Drop Bags destined for the Broken Bay Sports & Recreation Centre Checkpoint which will not be returned to the Finish until 9:00am on Sunday, 21 November 2021.
+The Drop Bags will be returned to the Finish after the relevant Race Cut-Off has passed at the Checkpoint, with the exception of Drop Bags destined for the Broken Bay Sport & Recreation Centre Checkpoint which will not be returned to the Finish until 9:00am on Sunday, 11 September 2022.

 ALTHOUGH THE ORGANISERS WILL DO THEIR BEST TO ENSURE DROP BAGS ARE DELIVERED INTACT TO CHECKPOINTS, AND RETURNED TO THE FINISH, THEY ARE NOT RESPONSIBLE FOR LOST OR DAMAGED DROP BAGS OR THEIR CONTENTS.
 DROP BAGS ARE NECESSARILY PILED IN BOXES FOR TRANSPORT, SO THEY MUST BE ROBUST AND THEIR CONTENTS PROTECTED IN LEAK-PROOF AND CRUSH-PROOF (WHERE APPROPRIATE) CONTAINERS.